pschuette22/DigitClassifier/README.md

 <img src="resources/make-compare-gardened.gif" height="500"/>

 And voila!
-We have acheived X% accuracy on printed font digits!
+We have acheived 98.41% accuracy on printed font digits!
 | Model                   |  Fonts |
 |:------------------------|:------:|
 | MNISTClassifier (Apple) | 95.03% |